OCA/project/project_milestone_spent_hours/readme/CONTEXT.md

-The module project_milestone allows to define milestones for a project.
+The module `project_milestone` allows to define Milestones for a Project.

 Multiple tasks in the project can be linked to a given milestone.

-Field total hours is displayed in form and list view of a project milestone and in tab of milestones of a project
+Field `Total Hours` is displayed in form and list views of a Project Milestone and in the tab of Milestones of a Project.